 Avoid time wasters

-Once the right photographer has been found, details can be discussed - for example, moments that should definitely be photographed: the moment when the couple sees themselves as bride and groom for the first time, the exchange of rings, the congratulations of the guests after the wedding ceremony or the opening dance.
-With excited anticipation, many bridal couples await the portrait shots that will be taken during the individual shoot with the photographer.
-To ensure that the voltage does not become a tension, sufficient time should be allowed for: at least 1 to 2 hours.
-Avoidable time wasters can be detected in advance.
-For example, it is better not to have to travel too long to get to the photo location.
-The time for the wedding shooting is also of great importance and depends on individual factors.
-Ideally, guests are not left to their own devices, but entertained or busy themselves: with a guided tour of the castle, a champagne reception or coffee and cake.
+Once the right photographer has been found, details can be discussed - for example, moments that should definitely be photographed: for example, the moment when the couple sees each other as bride and groom for the first time (First Look), the exchange of rings, the congratulations of the guests after the wedding ceremony or the opening dance.
+Many bridal couples anticipate the portraits that will be taken during the individual shoot with the photographer with great excitement.
+To ensure that the suspense does not turn into tension, enough time should be planned: at least 1 to 2 hours.
+Avoidable time wasters can be identified in advance.
+For example, it is better not to have to drive too far to the photo location.
+The timing of the wedding shoot is also very important and depends on individual factors.
+Ideally, however, the guests are not left to their own devices, but are entertained or occupied themselves: with a tour of the castle, the champagne reception or coffee and cake.
 Due to the light conditions, a shooting directly after the wedding ceremony is not always advisable.
 The best light often comes in the early evening hours.
 In the hour before sunset (golden hour) everything is bathed in a warm light, which has a very flattering effect on pictures.

 The videographer or wedding filmmaker